aguado-romina/Eat-Da-Burger/README.md

    - Import (require) `connection.js` into `orm.js`//DONE

    - In the `orm.js` file, create the methods that will execute the necessary MySQL commands in the controllers.
-These are the methods you will need to use in order to retrieve and store data in your database.
+These are the methods you will need to use in order to retrieve and store data in your database.//CHECK THIS

      - `selectAll()`
      - `insertOne()`